Revan2662/Module-4-Project/README.md

 1. Clone the repository: \`\`\`sh git clone <https://github.com/Revan2662/Module-4-Project.git>

-2. Download the repository as a ZIP and run the project in RStudio ("Data Science Module 4 Project.Rproj").
+2. Download the repository as a ZIP and run the program in RStudio ("run_analysis.R").

 3. This project requires the use of the dplyr package.
 Installation and loading of this package is included in the code.